 {% include "partial/footer.html" %}

-When the page is accessed, Safe CMS will automatically find and loadpartial/header.htmlandpartial/footer.htmlthe content and then seamlessly present it in the corresponding position on the current page.
+When the page is accessed, Anqicms will automatically find and loadpartial/header.htmlandpartial/footer.htmlthe content and then seamlessly present it in the corresponding position on the current page.

 More flexible usage: pass variables

-It is simply to include files, which is sometimes not enough to meet all needs.For example, the header of the website may need to display the title of the current page, or the copyright information in the footer may need to be dynamically adjusted for different pages.includeTagswithThe keyword comes into play.
-It allows us to pass specific variables to the imported template.
+It is simply a container for files, which is sometimes not enough to meet all needs.For example, the header of a website may need to display the title of the current page, or the copyright information of the footer may need to be dynamically adjusted for different pages.
+At this time,includelabel'swithKeywords come into play.
+They allow us to pass specific variables to the included template.

 <!DOCTYPE html>